 ENDO REPORTS FIRST-QUARTER 2023 FINANCIAL RESULTS

-DUBLIN, May 8, 2023 /PRNewswire/ -- Endo International plc ENDPQ today reported financial results for the first-quarter ended March 31, 2023.
+DUBLIN, May 8, 2023 /CNW/ -- Endo International plc ENDPQ today reported financial results for the first-quarter ended March 31, 2023.

 FIRST-QUARTER FINANCIAL PERFORMANCE